Where did Islam come from?

 By 650 AD, the followers of Islam had already split into two main kinds.
 Most Muslims were Sunnis, but there were also a lot who were Shiites.
 The Shiites believed that their religious leaders were going to come save them like the Messiah.

-Another important part of early Islam was Sufism.
+Another important part of the religion of Islam was Sufism.
 Sufis believed in a direct relationship between people and God.
 Many Sunnis and Shiites were also Sufis.

 Did you find out what you wanted to know about the religion of Islam?
 Let us know in the comments!